shmup/lazyjournal/README.md

 ## Roadmap

-- [X] Sorting logs by modification date and support archived logs from `/var/log` directory.
 - [X] Support fuzzy find and regular expression to filter output.
 - [X] Highlighting of found words and phrases during filtering..
+- [X] Sorting logs by modification date and support archived logs from `/var/log` directory.
+- [ ] Add a switch to load other log lists for journalctl (`USER_UNIT` and Kernel boot) and directories on the filesystem.
+- [ ] Podman log support.
 - [ ] Filter for log lists and change the number of lines for log output.
-- [ ] Add a switch to load other logs (for example, `USER_UNIT`) and other log paths in the file system.
-- [ ] Podman log support.
 - [ ] Background checking and updating the log when data changes.
 - [ ] Windows support via PowerShell (events and logs from Program Files and others).
 - [ ] Scrolling interface.